LucyWhitmore/DataSciCapstone/README.md

 Analyses.Rmd - analyses & figures

-Manuscript.pdf - write-up of results
+CapstoneManuscript.pdf - write-up of results

 longCombat5pt0.R - script for harmonizing multisite data (not used for final version)